Atomwise and Charles River Laboratories Form a Strategic Alliance to Provide Premier Artificial Intelligence-Powered Drug Discovery Capabilities

 Charles River’s clients gain access to Atomwise’s Artificial Intelligence (AI) technology to improve novelty, quality and efficiency of preclinical drug discovery.

-January 11, 2019.
-SAN FRANCISCO: Atomwise, Inc. today announced a strategic alliance with Charles River Laboratories International, Inc., which will offer biotech and pharmaceutical companies an end-to-end drug discovery solution that unites AI technology with premium research services.
+SAN FRANCISCO, January 11, 2019 – Atomwise, Inc. today announced a strategic alliance with Charles River Laboratories International, Inc., which will offer biotech and pharmaceutical companies an end-to-end drug discovery solution that unites AI technology with premium research services.
 Under the agreement, Atomwise will support hit discovery, hit-to-lead, and lead optimization efforts; while receiving technology access fees, milestone-based payments and royalties from clients.

 “We’re pleased to partner with Charles River, the leading global discovery and safety CRO,” said Atomwise CEO Dr. Abraham Heifets.
 He added, “Biopharmaceutical companies around the world trust Charles River with moving their discoveries from an idea into the clinic, and Charles River trusts us to enhance that process with our innovative AI technology.
 Through this collaboration, we will bring our technology and experience in drug discovery to more biotech and pharma partners, furthering our mission to discover and develop new medicines for patients.”